TooTallNate/once/README.md

 // { result: 'bar' }
 ```

+#### Promise Strong Typing

+The main feature that this module provides over other "once" implementations is that
-The Promise that is returned is strongly typed based on the type of emitter
+the Promise that is returned is _**strongly typed**_ based on the type of `emitter`
-and the name of the event.
+and the `name` of the event.
 Some examples are shown below.

 _The process "exit" event contains a single number for exit code:_